 - Tampa Bay Lightning: Amalie Arena, 401 Channelside Dr, Tampa, FL 33602

-Like baseball games, hockey games are usually not a high-scoring affairs.
+Like baseball games, hockey games are usually not high-scoring affairs.
 The frequency of games decided by one goal (or less, in case of shootouts) creates headaches for oddsmakers trying to set point spread estimates.
-They therefore use the “puck line,” which is analogous in every way to baseball’s run line.
+Therefore, sportsbooks use the “puck line,” which is analogous in every way to baseball’s run line.
 A standard 1.5 goal line works for every game, and the variation happens with the payout ratios.

 However, to mention these two hybrid wagers, the “favorite” in the game may not come with the “favorite” payout.
 A team might be favored to win according to the 1.5-goal/run spread, but the book might set that outcome as a positive payout, meaning that it’s the underdog.
 In other words, the team might win, but it is less likely to cover the spread.

 Collegiate athletic events, particularly football, are a popular vehicle for sports bets in many places.
 Florida is home to 13 schools that compete in the NCAA’s Division I. They are:

 - Bethune-Cookman University